drausin/bitflow/docker/bitcoind/README.md

 ## Setup

-When running on a Mac, ensure your current session has the requisite docker machine environment variables (assuming you're using a VM named `default`)
+When running on a Mac, ensure your current VM is running via `docker-machine ls` and that your session has the requisite docker machine environment variables (assuming you're using a VM named `default`)

         eval "$(docker-machine env default)"